gpergrossi/ForgeMods/README.md

-# ForgeMods
-My collection of forge mods.
-Each has its own project directory and branch(es).

 # Aerogen
 A floating island generation mod.
 Originally available at https://dev.bukkit.org/projects/aerogen The new version is a complete rewrite and will be open source.
 It will also use Forge instead of